Szzzzzzzzzzzz/Sprinters/README.md

 Plugin: Elementor

 ## Update Record
+### Ver 2.30 Iteration 2
+15/9/2020
+Create Children vaccination content on the Home page and put a link to Children vaccination page
 ### Ver 2.29 Iteration 2
 15/9/2020
 Modify the content's CSS style in CHILDREN VACCINATION's page.